sapondanaisriwan/userscript/README.md

-# I fixed these script that I want to use so these can be compatible with AdashimaaTube.
+# I fixed these script so it can be compatible with AdashimaaTube.

 ## [Youtube-Thumbnail](./yt-thumbnail.user.js)
 ![](https://i.imgur.com/eh6HQAA.png)